Below is a reference list of some special names and common terms used in economics.

 A phenomenon where the price of an asset rises far higher than can be explained by the income likely to be derived from holding that asset.

-Is the difference between the quantity of money spent into the real economy by a government in one year and the revenue it receives from taxation and any other (non-lending) sources over that time-span.
+Is the difference between the quantity of money spent into the real economy by a government in one year and the money paid to it from taxation and any other (non-lending) sources over that time-span.
 If the Balance is positive we have a Deficit, and if it is negative we have a Surplus.

 Is the ratio of the net worth of a business to its risk-weighted assets.
 The inverse of capital adequacy is a measure of leveraging.